lealceldeiro/com.lealceldeiro.asciidoc-extensions/README.md

 [Asciidoctor Maven Plugin](https://docs.asciidoctor.org/maven-tools/latest/) or a similar tool that allows importing this dependency as an Asciidoctor Java extension.

+## Compatibility

+- `com.lealceldeiro:asciidoc-extensions:0` is compatible with `org.asciidoctor:asciidoctorj:2.5.13`
+- `com.lealceldeiro:asciidoc-extensions:1` is compatible with `org.asciidoctor:asciidoctorj:3.0.0`

 ## Adding it to your project

 Add the dependency to your `pom.xml` file as follows: